|

 We

-give the dogs stuffed doggie toys with squeakers, Tennis balls which can
+used to give the dogs stuffed doggie toys with squeakers.
+After

-want to just use socks with a squeaker.
+them old socks with a squeaker inside.
 We buy the squeakers in large bags

 and just reuse a sock again and again.
 The dogs love it and it's less expensive